LeftQuadrilateral/Quadscript/README.md

 # Standard Commands

 Inside when wraps, standard commands are actions the ball does.
 See **List of commands** for all usable commands.
-Commands without parameters do not require parentheses e.g. `stopAllSounds()` can be expressed simply as `stopAllSounds`.
+Commands without parameters do not require parentheses. e.g. `stopAllSounds()` can be expressed simply as `stopAllSounds`.

 ## Using parameters

-Standard commands can use parameters, shown with parenthesis e.g. `turn(10)` turns the sprite 10° clockwise, denoted with the parameter 10.
+Standard commands can use parameters, shown with parenthesis. e.g. `turn(10)` turns the sprite 10° clockwise, denoted with the parameter 10.

-**Multiple parameters**
+### Multiple parameters

-Commands with multiple parameters are seperated with commas.
+Commands with multiple parameters are seperated with commas. e.g. `goToPos(-100,10)` has the inputs -100 and 10.

+# Reporters

+Reporters are variable values that can be used in command parameters.
+They are denoted with curly brackets.
+Reporters cannot have parameters.
+See **List of reporters** for all usable reporters.
+Example usage: `turn({mouseX})` uses the cursor's X position in the turn command's parameter.